mert-kurttutan/pytorch-template/README.md

 - [ ] Option to resume training (respecting loggers)
 - [ ] Add more logger option
 - [ ] Maybe make this repo true template
+- [ ] Present other projects using this format

+## Contributions

 ## References
 - Logger Interface: The idea of using Logger class as a wrapper for wandb is inspried by the ultralytics repo.
-This makes the logger utils more modular as we can put different logger platforms (e.g. clearml) and use the same Logger interface, which hides all the platform specifici details, at least for now.
+This makes the logger utils more modular as we can put different logger platforms (e.g. clearml) and use the same Logger interface, which hides all the platform specifici details (ideally).